maxint-app/teller_connect/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-See [Sidecar documentation](https://github.com/maxint-app/teller_connect/blob/main/Sidecar%20Documentation%20-%20Slab.pdf) for more details.
+See [Sidecar documentation](https://github.com/maxint-app/teller_connect/blob/main/Sidecar%20Documentation%20-%20Slab.pdf) and Teller first-party support for [React](https://github.com/tellerhq/teller-connect-react) for instructions on how to integrate Teller Connect.

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.